 There are three popular types of price charts which are:

 - Line Chart: the most basic of trading charts, and the easiest for beginner traders.
 The chart represents only the closing prices over a period of time.
-In trading, the closing price is often considered the most important element in price analysis.
+In trading, the closing price is often considered the most important element in the price analysis.

-- Bar Chart: It is made up of a sequence of vertical lines where each line is a representation of trading activity, and includes more key information of prices.
+- Bar Chart: It is made up of a sequence of vertical lines where each line is a representation of trading activity, and includes more key information about prices.
 Each bar includes the high and low of the trading period, as well as the open and closing price that is represented by a side horizontal shorter line.

 - Candlestick Chart: the most popular in forex charts.
 Candlestick charts are easy to use and also very informative when it comes to highs, lows, opening, and closing prices.

 Check more about Forex Charts and how to read them.

 What is a Line chart?